Joehuu/blog/_posts/2025-12-18-thrills-of-pc-building.md

 - Put CPU, check
 - Take out the motherboard SSD heatsink, take out the SSD, put it in the slot, screw... no screw

 The motherboard SSD heatsink had a captive screw that I couldn’t remove, so I was thinking of putting it on the chipset-connected M.2 slot, resulting in "lower" performance, but I didn’t in the end.
+The motherboard didn't come with extra screws.
 For filler, I took a dinner break.

-So, I just took a regular screw from my brother’s motherboard box.
+So luckily, I just took a regular screw from my brother’s motherboard box that has them.
 And done.
 Then I put in RAM.
-And after that, there is some random image I took:
+And after that, here is some random image I took:

 ![]({{ site.url }}{{ site.baseurl }}/assets/images/2025-12-18-thrills-of-pc-building/motherboard.jpg)